 Chipping away at perfection is a paltry IPX4 water resistance rating, which places it in the same league as the Apple Airpods Pro when it comes to shrugging of water and sweat.
 This means Sony’s new standard isn’t quite as nifty when it comes to your everyday gym workouts when compared with superior offerings from the likes of Jabra and Beats studio buds.

 Pros: Best sounding wireless earbuds to date; perfect noise cancellation at all levels; exceptional design and comfort fit; no latency issues; very stable Bluetooth connection; great battery life.

 Cons: Poor sweat resistance and water resistance; call quality could be better.

 Best for value

-JBL have more recently toned down their excessive love of bass for something a bit more balanced, and you can tell from the sound signature that the brand is maturing.
+JBL has more recently toned down their excessive love of bass for something a bit more balanced, and you can tell from the sound signature that the brand is maturing.
 The sound quality you can expect from these buds is nicely balanced with a lot of detail in the mids and highs.
-Throw in some great adaptive noise cancelling and you’ve got a product that stretches beyond it’s reasonable price point.
+Throw in some great adaptive noise cancelling and you’ve got a product that stretches beyond its reasonable price point.

 There is plenty of upside if you’re going for the JBL LivePro+.
-Surprisingly, these buds feature some of the best call quality you’ll find in this price range, they work so seamlessly that they instantly pair to your device as soon as you open the charging case, and there’s a Smart Ambient mode which accentuates external noise so you can still hear your surrounds clearly even with a perfect seal.
+Surprisingly, these buds feature some of the best call quality you’ll find in this price range, they work so seamlessly that they instantly pair to your device as soon as you open the charging case, and there’s a Smart Ambient mode that accentuates external noise so you can still hear your surrounds clearly even with a perfect seal.

 Pros: High-end features for a lower price; some of the best battery life you’ll find; pairs instantly for a more seamless experience; nicely balanced sound; adaptive noise cancelling; great call quality.